 Together- Let's End The Stigma!

-These evening community based events typically combine young adults in recovery and bereaved parents who talk openly to an audience about drug and alcohol addiction.
+These school or community based events typically combine young adults in recovery and bereaved parents who talk openly to an audience about drug and alcohol addiction.

 The Grieving Community and the Recovery Community: